dmalawey/blog/README.md

 # August 2023

+## 08.14 There are only 2 reasons to jump

+Today my close friend messaged me, says she's a little bit sad.
+I'm honored to be a safe person to whom she reached out and I thought about her situation.
+Just made a move into a new apartment, getting settled, nothing else really changed.
+And I think I've had the exact same experience before.
+If you have ever played Frogger, then you might follow this analogy:

+In the game of frogger, there is only one action you can do ► jump.
+And there are only two reasons to jump.
+The first reason is to take a step towards your goal, and the other reason is to avoid harm.
+Just like frogger, life sends problems down our path such as logs and cars and things we don't usually consider problems, just minor events (as adults).
+If it's time for you to renew your license for example, you must take an action.
+We don't call it a problem, but it's something that forces you to act, or otherwise face problems.
+These get much bigger all the way to having a newborn child and having to equip your home with new furniture for the baby.

+Well, why might you feel sad after you took a jump?
+You knew it was required.
+You didn't encounter any harm.
+But now you are, if you introspect, in a whole new situation.
+So what is the impact on our psychology?
+If all else is equal, you should feel the same as you felt before the jump, but there's an added burden.
+It's time to reassess the dangers or opportunities.
+Your mind will subtly be reviewing risks and new tasks required of you, basically a whole 360 scan of what's necessary ► and you have to do it while you keep your remaining life items steady.
+It can be taxing.

+I have moved apartments many times, and sometimes it is a jump for advancement and sometimes it is a jump by requirement.
+The **actions are exactly the same but the psychology is far different.**  Just thinking about this gives me a little bit of consolation and readiness to "go easy on myself" if I just landed a required jump and I feel off.
+It's time I note that reassesssing every minor change is actually a big task for a human and if we give credit to ourselves for this effort, we might be able to pivot sadness into a little bit of proudness and self reassurance.
+Or, by some strong trickery of the mind, we could convince ourselves that it was a jump for advancement, and that is valid too.
+It's your own life.

 ## 08.14 I almost burned down the house.

 I dont always start a fire, but when i do, its because i found a new way to do it.
 This time, the lawn sprinkler was too close to the electrical box.